-The ROM Monitor debugger only communicates over Ethernet so one of these boot devices must be enabled when using the ROM Monitor debugger.
+The ROM Monitor debugger only communicates over Ethernet or Serial Port 2 (SLIP) so one of these boot devices must be enabled when using the ROM Monitor debugger.
 After enabling the ROM Monitor debugger (via option 5) and selecting option 0, the RISCWatch debugger can be started on the host and used to load an application onto the board.
 This is assuming the RISCWatch environment file has been updated for ROM Monitor communications.
 Once loaded successfully, the application can be run from the debugger.